kennethbigler/gignow-interview/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project also has installed [Moment.js](https://momentjs.com/docs/).

-## Prepare for your coding Challenge
+## Prepare for Your Coding Challenge

 This is the coding challenge for GigNow, a subsidiary of Ernst & Young.